 DPT24 – ticket for 30 minutes for 24 CZK

 DPT110 – ticket for 24 hours for 110 CZK

 DPT310 – ticket for 72 hours for 310 CZK

 Ticket Validation & Inspection

-The public transport operates on the honor system: you are assumed to have a ticket.
-All tickets must be validated which means that you must insert them into the yellow stamping machine inside trams and buses or at the metro stations when you first use it.
-Tickets do not need to be re-validate when transferring services or starting a new journey within the validity period.
+Public transport operates on the honour system: you are assumed to have a ticket.
+All tickets must be validated, which means that you must insert them into the yellow stamping machine inside trams and buses or at the metro stations when you first use it.
+Tickets do not need to be re-validated when transferring services or starting a new journey within the validity period.

 Ticket inspectors identified by an official badge regularly check passengers and are authorised to fine a passenger without a valid ticket up to 1500 CZK (reduced to 800 CZK if paid on the spot).
 There is also a 200 CZK fine for not having a luggage ticket.